The Summer 2023 call for applications is open!

 EVALUATION OF APPLICATIONS

-The BETA.HEALTH team screens and prioritises applications for the BETA.HEALTH review committee.
+The BETA.HEALTH team screens and prepares applications for the BETA.HEALTH review committee.
 The initial screening is based on the information provided in the online application.
 All applications are screened and evaluated by the BETA.HEALTH team and review committee using the same tools and criteria to ensure consistency and equal opportunity.
+The BETA.HEALTH may reach out to applicants in a due diligence process to clarify missing or unclear information.

 Ultimately, the BETA.HEALTH review committee awards grants based on their final evaluation approximately one month after the application deadline.
 Applicants are notified one week later.